timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-8.md

 In addition to access to the hidden trading post of Mantol-Derith, Davra Jassur can provide Zhentarim mercenaries to fill out the expedition.
 These eight human thugs proudly wear the crest of the Black Network on their armor.
 If these NPCs join the party, use the Zhentarim Thug stats.
 If you don't want to control these NPCs yourself, you can share their stats with the players and let them run the NPCs.
 The thugs' names are Nero Kelvane, Lenora Haskur, Aligor Moonwhisper, Gorath Torn, Saliyra Dalnor, Primwin Halk, Iandro Alathar, and Lhytris Ilgarn.
 All of them know the route to Mantol-Derith.

 Davra is an assassin.
-In addition to her weapons, she carries <fetch-data type="item">dust of disappearance</fetch-data> and wears <fetch-data type="item">goggles of night</fetch-data> while roaming the dark halls of Gauntlgrym.
+In addition to her weapons, she carries <wc-fetch type="item">dust of disappearance</wc-fetch> and wears <wc-fetch type="item">goggles of night</wc-fetch> while roaming the dark halls of Gauntlgrym.

 ## The Way Ahead